Skip to main content

 How to Evaluate a Correct Score Prediction

-Start with the match winner
+Start with the match result

-Check the goals logic
+Check the scoring logic

-• 1-0: one side has enough control while limiting clear chances.
+• 1-0: one side has a realistic route to control the match while limiting the opponent’s scoring chances.

 Correct Score Compared With Other Football Markets